calculix/cae/README.md

 # How to use

 CacluliX CAE is portable software and doesn't need to be installed.
-Just extract archive, make binary executable and run it with double click. **To view results in GraphiX and Paraview configure pathes in File->Settings**.
+Just extract archive, make binary executable and run it with double click. **To view results in Paraview configure path in File->Settings**.

 The intended workflow is:

 - create geometry and mesh in [Salome-platform](https://www.salome-platform.org/),
 - save mesh as UNV or export it to INP with [Salome to CalculiX mesh exporter](https://github.com/psicofil/SalomeToCalculix),
-- import INP or UNV mesh to CAE and continue creating model,
+- import INP or UNV mesh into CAE and continue creating model,
-- if needed, edit Fortran subroutines and rebuild ccx (Job->Rebuild CalculiX),
+- if needed, edit Fortran subroutines and rebuild CCX (Job->Rebuild CalculiX),
 - submit job from CAE,
 - export job result to the Paraview post-processor or view it in GraphiX.